husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 ### Who funded the creation of the dataset?

-The dataset creation was supported, in part, by the Sapienza grant 000090_22_SEED_PNR-_SAMORY.
+The dataset creation was supported, in part, by the Sapienza grant 000090_22_SEED_PNR-_SAMORY and by GESIS.

 ### Any other comments?